A single theory for the evolution of sex chromosomes and the two rules of speciation

 Abstract

-Three major empirical patterns involving sex chromosomes have been observed in higher eukaryotes: Y (or W) chromosomes are often non-recombining and degenerate; when two species hybridize, but one sex is sterile or inviable among hybrid offspring, it is most often the heterogametic sex (XY or ZW)—the so-called Haldane’s rule; and the X (or Z) plays a disproportionately large effect on reproductive isolation compared to autosomes—the so-called large X effect.
-Each observation has generally received its own tailored explanation involving multiple genetic and evolutionary causes ( 13 ).
-Here, we show that these empirical patterns all emerge from a single theory incorporating the evolution of cis and trans-acting regulators of gene expression.
-This theory offers a level of parsimony and generality rarely seen in biology.
+Sex chromosomes are involved in three major empirical patterns: Y (or W) chromosomes are often non-recombining and degenerate; heterogametic offspring (XY or ZW) from interspecific crosses are more often sterile or inviable than homogametic offspring (Haldane's rule); the X (or Z) has a disproportionately large effect on reproductive isolation between species compared to autosomes (the large X effect).
+Each observation has received its own tailored explanation involving multiple genetic and evolutionary causes.
+Here, we show that these empirical patterns all emerge from a single theory for sex chromosome evolution incorporating the co-evolution of cis and trans-acting regulators of gene expression, and leading to systematic misexpression of dosage-compensated genes in heterogametic F1 hybrids, for both young and old sex chromosomes.

 Article activity feed